PurdueCS190-FALL2014/lab3/README.md

     java -jar ~/cs190lab3/drjava/drjava.jar
     ```

-7. Click the `'X'` or click `File -> Quit` to see the new version of the dialog box.
+7. Type anything into the main text area, and then quit DrJava to see your new message!

 ## Grading ##